Bolsonaristas break blockade and invade Esplanada area

 In the midst of the crisis, Ibaneis told Reuters that he was deploying the entire security contingent to combat the invasions.
 Afterwards, he fired Torres, hours before Lula decreed federal intervention in the DF security forces, intensifying police action to regain control of public buildings.

+Later, Ibaneis apologized to Lula and the presidents of Congress and the STF for the invasions.

-While in the first hours of the crisis, authorities of the Three Powers demanded a tough reaction from the public security forces, without greater effect, the Attorney General of the Republic, Augusto Aras, determined the immediate opening of a criminal inquiry to hold those involved accountable.
+While in the first hours of the crisis authorities of the Three Powers demanded a tough reaction from the public security forces, without greater effect, the Attorney General of the Republic, Augusto Aras, determined the immediate opening of a criminal investigation to hold those involved responsible.

-The Attorney General’s Office (AGU) asked the Federal Supreme Court (STF) to arrest the former DF secretary, who traveled to Orlando, in the United States, before the invasions.
+The Attorney General’s Office (AGU) asked the STF to arrest the former DF secretary, who traveled to Orlando, in the United States, before the invasions.
 In an interview with the UOL portal, he said he was on vacation with his family and stated that he did not meet with Bolsonaro, who is in the same city.

-“What is happening in Brasilia today is not a divergent opinion, but an attack on democracy”, wrote Alexandre Padilha, Minister of Institutional Relations, on Twitter, the first to speak for the new government, who informed that he was meeting with the Minister of Justice, Flavio Dino, and in contact with the commands of the Chamber and the Senate.
+“What is happening in Brasilia today is not a divergent opinion, but an attack on democracy”, wrote Alexandre Padilha, Minister of Institutional Relations, on Twitter, who said he was meeting with Dino and in contact with the commands of the Chamber and the Senate.

 Dino has been one of the toughest voices against radical Bolsonarist movements.
 Some of them have been camped for weeks in front of the Army Headquarters, in Brasília –as well as in other cities–, a military perimeter area, asking for the reversal of Lula’s electoral victory.

-Fearing a worsening situation, Dino signed an ordinance on Saturday authorizing the use of the National Public Security Force against the groups.
+Fearing a worsening of the situation, Dino had signed an ordinance on Saturday authorizing the use of the National Public Security Force against the groups.

 The invasion of the buildings of the Three Powers comes two years and two days after supporters of the then President of the United States, Donald Trump, attacked and invaded the Capitol of Washington, seat of the US Congress, in an attempt to prevent the certification of victory.
 Joe Biden’s election in 2020.